RunquanYe/DemoProjects/README.md

 ## [SQL Project][SQL]
 ### [PostgreSQL][SQL]
-Here are some PostgreSQL, SQL, and Python Script
+Here are some PostgreSQL, SQL, and Python Script.
+Click upper the title link for more project details.

 + #### Spotlight:
     - ###### PostgreSQL procedure Script